tomimarson/mock-ecs-cloudformation/README.md

 ![tree](media/tree.png)

 Lastly, it's worth noting that I tend to favor Terraform over CloudFormation.
 I find it to be a more comprehensive tool with greater modularity, more integrations, bigger community and less bias.
 Additionally, It can be used for other cloud providers and for platform-level management.

-The project was deployed and everything works properly.
-If you want a live demonstration I would be glad to show it.